|Board of Directors

 Mr. Kazi is a highly successful entrepreneur possessing substantial knowledge and resources and is the owner of Kazi Food Corporation and KMVI, Inc. Kazi Foods Corporation is the second largest private operator of KFC Restaurants in the United States with over 180 restaurants.
 KMVI is a management consulting company based in St Thomas, USVI.
 His investment and business experience span a wide variety of industries operating nationally and internationally.

-Bernard R. Skerkowski, C.G.A. - Interim President and Corporate Treasurer
+Bernard R. Skerkowski, C.G.A. – Director, Corporate Treasurer

 Mr. Skerkowski has over 22 years of accounting experience in both the private and public settings ranging from the Banking industry to Government Auditing and from Public Practice to Small Business Administration.
 He has been a Certified General Accountant since 1983 and operated his own private practice for the past 12 years.
 He has practiced in both the US and Canada and is a Certified Tax Advisor with the IRS.

 Ms. Kuzmin-Nichols has previous experience in biotechnology start-up management at ChanTest, Inc., serving as Director, Business Development & Operations and Corporate Treasurer.
 Under her direction, ChanTest, Inc. was able to i) increase sales over 600%, ii) expand staff 250%, and iii) graduate from the Lewis Incubator for Technology to a newly designed 7000 sq. ft. facility.
 Ms. Kuzmin-Nichols has nine years of research experience in biochemistry and molecular and cellular biology from Case Western Reserve University.
-She has served as a consultant for Cryobanks International, Inc., an NMDP-approved international cord blood bank and the Johnnie B. Byrd, Sr., Alzheimer's Center and Research Institute.
-She also serves as a consultant for Natura Therapeutics, Inc. and in memoriam int'l.
-Additionally, Ms. Kuzmin-Nichols is also a registered patent agent and has one U.S. patent application pending.
+She has served as a consultant for Cryobanks International, Inc., an NMDP-approved international cord blood bank, in memoriam int'l, and Johnnie B. Byrd, Sr., Alzheimer's Center and Research Institute.
+She also serves as a consultant for Natura Therapeutics, Inc. Additionally, Ms. Kuzmin-Nichols is also a registered patent agent and has one U.S. patent application pending.

 Cyndy Davis Sanberg, Ph.D. - Vice President, Research & Development